Tax Extensions

 What Do I Need to File a Tax Extension?

-Filing a tax extension is easy.
-In fact, you can file an extension online using our preset form, which will then compile your information onto the required Form 4868.
-In order to complete the form, you'll need a few pieces of information, including:
+You can file an extension online using our preset form, which will then compile your information onto the required Form 4868.

-An estimate of your total tax liability for the year you’re filing for
+• Estimate your total tax liability for the year you’re filing for (we’ll cover this in greater detail below)

-Any estimated tax payments that you've already made for that year
+• Note any estimated tax payments already made during the year

 Can a Tax Extension Request be Denied?